 15. Croissant Dough

-You may be mistaken between croissant dough and puff pastry dough because their appearance is somehow alike.
-However, the croissant dough will contain yeast to create more air bubbles and fluffiness.
+You may confuse croissant dough with puff pastry dough because their appearance is somehow alike.
+However, the croissant dough contains yeast to create more air bubbles and fluffiness.

-The baker will repeatedly enfold butter to make the butter layers between the dough sheets.
-Then, they will get the whole thing to bake, and in the process of baking, the water steam will separate the dough layers.
+To make the dough, bakers rigorously mix butter, flour, yeast, and cold milk together.
+The dough should stay cold during the entire process.
+Then, they will get the whole thing to bake, and the water steam will separate the dough layers.

 16. Rich Dough